Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Finally, we can head on over back to unity and test out the damage: -You may adjust the dps and damage output to your liking in the inspector.
+* Finally, we can head on over back to Unity and test out the damage: -You may adjust the dps and damage output to your liking in the inspector.

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%202/TUT%202%20SS%203.png )